-However, few things in tech last forever and Amazon now has an entirely new look for the Echo Dot, very much a shrunken-down version of the new mainline Echo.
-It's a radical departure, and with the 3rd Generation Echo Dot still very much on sale, you might be wondering which of the two you should pick up.
+However, few things in tech last forever and Amazon switched to an entirely new look for the Echo Dot in 2021, very much a shrunken-down version of the new mainline Echo.
+It's a radical departure, and with the 3rd Generation Echo Dot still on sale, you might be wondering which of the two you should pick up.
 We've compared them in detail across a few categories, to help you decide.

 - 4th gen: 100 x 100 x 89mm